lzlabs/pg_dumpbinary/README.md

 process you want to use.
 The behaviour is like the -j option of pg_dump in directory format.

-The speed of the restoration can be improved by using parallelism during the call to pg_restorebinary.
+Similary restoration speed can be improved by using parallelism during the call to pg_restorebinary.
 Set option -j with the number of simultaneous process you want to use.
 The behaviour is like the -j option of pg_restore.